deepware/pix2pix/README.md

 The aim of this implementation is easy experimenting.

-I followed the paper where possible and filled the blanks with the [official implementation](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
-However, I'm not certain that this code is compatible with the paper 100%.
+We followed the paper where possible and filled the blanks with the [official implementation](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
+The code may not be compatible with the paper 100%.
 Fixes and suggestions are welcome.

 #### Usage